 - 143 lithographic stones,

-- 155 copper plates and all his diary were found.
+- 155 copper plates and all his diaries were found.

 He left the works unconditionally to Oslo City.